Resources, Services and Referrals

 Orientation programs at Nevada State College (NSC) consist of resourceful information for both new and transfer students to help ensure a smooth transition into higher education at NSC.

-This program is required for all first-year college students and is held on multiple dates leading up to a new semester.
-Orientation has been designed to introduce new students to the NSC campus, their academic program and requirement, financial aid, and academic success resources.
-It also allows new students to meet other new and current students and most importantly, register for their first semester.
+This program is required for all first-year college students and is held prior to the start of their first semester.
+NSO has been designed to introduce new students to the NSC campus, their academic program requirements, financial aid, and academic success resources.
+It also allows new students to register for their first semester coursework.
 Attendance is required for new students prior to registration for the first semester courses.
-To attend on-campus orientation, students must first submit official test scores and complete the online pre-orientation.
+To attend on-campus orientation, students must be admitted to NSC and have submitted their official SAT/ACT test scores.

 Information about Student Government and Clubs is available through the Nevada State Student Alliance.
 Their office is located in the Rogers Student Center and can be contacted by calling (702) 992-2190.
-You can also contact our Dean of Students, Dr. Richard Yao, at (702) 992-2632, or via email (Richard.Yao@nsc.edu) or our Student Activites Manger, Phil LaMotte, at (702) 992-2193 or via email (Phillip.LaMotte@nsc.edu).
+You can also contact our Student Activities Manager, Phil LaMotte, at (702) 992-2193 or via email (Phillip.LaMotte@nsc.edu).

 Your Student Government